About Us | CassBeth Publishing |

 On July 16, 1945 the first nuclear bomb was detonated at White Sands Proving Ground in New Mexico.
 The Trinity nuclear test forever changed the world.
 There were massive developments that arose from this huge event like Interstate Freeways and the Semi Automatic Ground Environment (SAGE).
 Additionally Systems Engineering emerged.
 It was matured and honed to such a level that many in the field started to view it as common sense.
 Unfortunately what might be considered common sense or just training from one perspective might be viewed as significant knowledge and education from another perspective.
 This knowledge was captured in the complex collection of for profit companies, non-profit companies, think tanks, and national labs.
 Now we are faced with the dilemma that many of these institutions have disappeared and many of the practitioners have died.
 This book is an attempt to capture some of this knowledge and pass it to the next generation.
 Second Edition.

-Buy Now
+Buy

 Instructor Information

-The text has 47 chapters, an appendix, bibliography and index.
+The text has 47 chapters, an appendix, bibliography with 142 references, and an index.
 Each chapter concludes with Exercises and Additional Reading.
 The content offers a description of how to execute various practices, examples, and then author comments.
 The author comments are identified, but occasionally the commentary does slip into the description of the practices.
 The model of the content structure is based on 3 years experience advising Undergraduate University students on their senior year systems engineering projects.
 Each chapter is structured so that an instructor can modify the level of detail offered in their course.
 Supporting material is readily available via the references that are in the public domain produced by NASA, FAA, DOD and others.
 The references form the foundation of the systems engineering that led to humans landing on the moon, satellites, air traffic control and many other systems we now enjoy.
 They are also the foundation of this text.

 The first edition of this book has been used in graduate level systems engineering courses since 2011.
 This book is for professors needing a graduate or undergraduate level systems engineering textbook and those interested in systems, current systems practitioners, managers, and policy makers.
 First published in 2011 it includes the initial content plus new and expanded content on Critical Thinking, Socratic Method, Linear and Nonlinear Thinking, Systems Thinking, Systems Theory and Thoughts, more on Decision Making, and Profit Loss Statements and Valuation.